 Eating highly processed foods that are high in salt and sugars can increase the risk of conditions such as obesity, diabetes, dehydration, high blood pressure, and cholesterol, which in turn increase the risk of serious eye problems.
 Those types of problems are the leading cause of blindness in adults.

-Thus, a diet with whole foods containing nutrients will help maintain proper eye health and vision.
-You can also add foods like citrus fruits, antioxidants, leafy greens containing phytochemicals, and fish rich in healthy fats, such as salmon or sardines.
+Thus, a diet for eye health with whole foods containing nutrients will help maintain proper eye health and vision.
+You can also add healthy foods for eye health like citrus fruits, antioxidants, leafy greens containing phytochemicals, and fish rich in healthy fats, such as salmon or sardines.

 Even so, and despite consuming nutrients and vitamins through food, some bodies and organisms need more, easily resentful.
 Therefore, supplements may be needed to suppress the lack of nutrients, such as omega-3 or vitamin A.

 BM107 may help your body to deal with vitamin deficiency, fatigue, pale skin, palpitation, dyspnoea, loss of appetite, diarrhea, and numbness.

 Smoking brings with it a series of negative consequences to the body.
 When it comes to eyesight, smoking makes you more likely to develop diseases like cataracts, optic nerve damage, and macular degeneration more quickly, among other serious problems.

 For all the complications it can bring to your health, try to quit smoking.
 Make your willpower and health your greatest allies.

 See your doctor for a better follow-up on this journey and find out more about how to improve eyesight.